uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+    * all the lines come from the first point

-If you were to draw a circle, which of the modes above would you use and why?
+If you were to draw a circle, which of the modes above would you use and why? fan because it seems the simplest and would also look like a shell which is cool

 Draw in a function other than display.
 What happens?
-(Hint: What *doesn't* happen?)
+(Hint: What *doesn't* happen?) nothing is drawn!

 ## Extra Time?